The Bank Fraud Resource Page

 and which the banks often won't refund to fraud victims (blog BBC FT).

-- Martin Emms and colleagues have a super paper on Risks of Offline Verify PIN on
+- As for the contactless version of EMV, Martin Emms and colleagues have a super paper on Risks of Offline Verify PIN on

 Contactless Cards which shows how you can program a blackberry to act as a